[This text has been gently modified for readability]

 KF: It’s good to have you.
 Are you ready to get started?

 KF: Question one.
-Communications is a key part of sales, what’s one thing you see sales people often get wrong when communicating to prospective clients?
+Communication is a key part of sales, what’s one thing you see salespeople often get wrong when communicating to prospective clients?

 SF: Just one?